eclipse-hono/hono/site/content/deployment/resource-limitation.md

           secretName: hono-adapter-http-vertx-conf
 ~~~

 The `resources` property defines the overall limit of 256 MB of memory that the pod may use.
-The `_JAVA_OPTIONS` environment variable is again used to configure the JVM to use up to 180 MB for its heap.
+The `_JAVA_OPTIONS` environment variable is again used to configure the JVM to use 80% of the total memory for its heap.